florisschulmaijer/ba2-data-engineering-project/README.md

 ```

 Additionally:
 - Built a function to visualize scatterplot + regression line per user
+- Built a function to visualize linegraph of total daily steps per user
+- Built  functions to visualize total daily active distance and active minutes per user in stacked bar graphs

 ---